Sizing up the 2017 scorecard for Trump and the GOP

 Indeed, you could argue that a GENERIC president right now would be holding close to a 50 percent job rating.
 But Trump is no generic president.
 Just look at these other numbers from the NBC/WSJ poll:

-By a 53 percent-to-28 percent margin, the public believes Trump has made America’s standing in the world worse rather than better;
+By a 25-point margin — 53 percent to 28 percent — the public believes Trump has made America’s standing in the world worse rather than better;

-By a 57 percent-to-17 percent margin, it believes Trump has made bringing the country together worse rather than batter;
+By a 40-point margin — 57 percent to 17 percent — it believes Trump has made bringing the country together worse rather than batter;

-And by a 58 percent-to-9 percent margin, it believes Trump has made the division and partisanship in politics better rather than worse.
+And a 49-point margin — 58 percent to 9 percent — it believes Trump has made the division and partisanship in politics better rather than worse.

-As National Journal's Josh Kraushaar writes, "Americans are voting their values, not their pocketbooks.
+As the National Journal's Josh Kraushaar writes: "Americans are voting their values, not their pocketbooks.
 And that’s alarming news for Republicans looking to hold their increasingly tenuous Congressional majorities."

 Trump’s 2017 record on the economy has been good.
-But it hasn’t been markedly better than it was a year ago
+But the economy hasn’t been markedly better than it was a year ago.

 - Dow Jones under Obama (7,949 on Jan 20, 2009; 19,827 when he left office in 2017): 150 percent